 Go Kart down a street in Akihabara

 - This is definitely one of the most thrilling ways to discover Akihabara - Tokyo's otaku district.
 Soak in the bright lights as you drive around downtown Tokyo.

 - Dress up in cosplay costumes while you're driving in the go-kart but just beware, you might just be the centre of attention ?

 Recharge at Coco Ichibanya Curry House

-- Tuck into a piping hot plate of Japanese curry at Coco Ichibanya's first ever Halal-certified outlet in Akihabara.
+- Tuck into a piping hot plate of Japanese curry at Coco Ichibanya's first ever halal-certified outlet in Akihabara.

 Stroll along Megurogawa River

 - Head over to Megurogawa River and be awed by thousands of sakura trees lining the sides of the river.

 Chasing cherry blossoms in Tokyo while covering famous landmarks in 5 days and 4 nights might be difficult to plan but we've shown you that it can be done.
-So, start planning that bucket list trip for your cherry blossom chase in Tokyo!
+If you decide to extend your stay in Japan, we recommend booking the JR Pass in advance on Klook which allows you to travel fuss-free around the country.
+So, start planning that bucket list trip for your ultimate cherry blossom chase in Tokyo!